enzo-dante/SQL/sql-join-relationship.md

 1 orders table (that has a PRIMARY KEY order_id but also has a customer_id column that is a reference to the customers table PRIMARY KEY customer_id)

+> JOIN = take data from multiple tables and temporarily consolidate them in a meaningful way

 ```
 CREATE TABLE customers
   (